 Anders and Anna are fantastic hosts, both funny, curious, and caring people.
 They take me up about 30 minutes North to a gas station by the road.
 We hug, say to see each other again, and I stick my thumb out.

 Before Anders and Anna even leave, a car stops and waves me to come in.

 I sit, say my “Hej!
 Tusind tusind tak, jeg hedder Carter” and shake the hand of another foreigner.
 Once again, I can’t pronounce my driver’s name.
-He has black hair, brown eyes, and olive skin surrounding his black bear and shaved mustache.
+He has black hair, brown eyes, and olive skin surrounding his black beard and shaved mustache.
 He says he’s from Chechneya, and I take a ride with my first Chechneyan ever.

 His eight-year-old son, who isn’t actually his son but his nephew that he takes care of like a son or something, is sitting in the back and pours me a cup of sweet milky coffee.
 The man driving smiles, and says “Drik”.
 I speak in some English, “Taler ikke engelsk”, he says smiling.
 My brain says.